ehn-dcc-development/eu-dcc-overview/interoperability_guide.md

 # How to use the same keys to issue DIVOC, SmartHealthCard and EU-DCC

-Both DIVOC and SmartHealthCard use a plain RSA or ECDSA keypair to sign themselves.
+Both DIVOC and SmartHealthCard use a plain (i.e. there is no PKI or X.509 structure, just a raw public/private keypair) RSA or ECDSA keypair to sign the certificate.
 The EU system also uses the same cryptographic keys however it requires that they be distributed using PKi.

-This can cause a problem for countries who have already started working with DIVOC or SHC and who would like to work with the EU-DCC.
-It is possible to reuse the existing crypographic keys and their associated hardware security modules for the issuance of DCCs.
+The challenge here is to mesh these plain keys with the PKI based approach of the EU-DCC.
+This document sets out the process for this.

 ## EU Signing Certificate Structure